balanced-dev/yuzu-docs/docs/README.md

 # What is it?

-Yuzu is a simple framework and complementary tools designed to solve the problem of separation and integration between the UI and CMS to the conclusion of automated CMS production.
+Yuzu is a simple framework and a set of complementary tools designed to solve the problem of separation and integration between the UI and a CMS.

-It's also effectively a generated pattern library composed of interlinking UI components that creates and integrates automatically with CMS solutions.
+It is a generated pattern library composed of interlinking UI components that can create then integrate automatically with CMS solutions.

 # Who is it for?